konmik/Phlux/README.md

 ### Why functional

-Functional programming is a programming style/language that is based on two practicies:
+Functional programming is a programming style/language that is based on two practices:

-- Code composition by passing references to functons (lambdas) into other functions.
+- Code composition by passing references to functions (lambdas) into other functions.
 - Immutable data.

 First point is out of the current interest.

-The second point is unbelievable important for good archivecture and application simplicity.
+The second point is unbelievable important for good architecture and application simplicity.
 Every variable we have needs a special treating.
 We must constantly care about variables to have values that correspond to other values in the application.
 We need to keep eye on the order of variable initialization and changes.
 Every variable we have adds complexity.